 Remove the pork.

-Add the butter, onions, and garlic to the pressure cooker.
+Add the remaining oil, onions, and garlic to the pressure cooker.
 Stir until onions are tender.

 Add caraway seeds.
 Stir.